 What to do: Removal of these objects usually eliminates the bad breath.
 If it doesn’t, check with your dentist immediately.

 The food we eat is a major factor that affects our breath.

-- The diet, combined with poor oral hygiene may eventually lead to halitosis.
+- The diet, combined with poor oral hygiene, may eventually lead to halitosis.

 Children with tonsils have deep pockets or crypts where food particles and debris accumulate.

-- Tonsil stones, also known as tonsilloliths, are small specks of white debris that can also cause bad breath in younger and older children.
+- Tonsil stones, also known as tonsilloliths, are specks of white debris that can also cause bad breath in younger and older children.

 - These bits usually contain anaerobic bacteria with some amount of mucus and residue food particles, which make the breath offensive.

-11. Other Medical Problems
+11. Other medical problems

 Halitosis can sometimes indicate a medical condition.

-Tips To Prevent Bad Breath In Kids
+Tips To Prevent Bad Breath In Children

 - Brush their teeth regularly, for at least two minutes each time; make a habit of cleaning or rinsing their mouth after every meal.